|Birth: ||Apr. 29, 1859|

 |Death: ||Dec.
 24, 1899|

-1883: From the May 28, 1883 issue of the Patriot (Harrisburg, Pa.)...
-"James D. Moore, of 1404 Penn Street, will have a hearing to-day before Mayor [Simon Cameron] Wilson for selling liquor on Sunday without a license."
+1883 - May 28; The Patriot, (Harrisburg, Pa.): "James D. Moore, of 1404 Penn Street, will have a hearing to-day before Mayor [Simon Cameron] Wilson for selling liquor on Sunday without a license."

 So quietly did the lynchers proceed in carrying out their purpose that but few knew of the proceedings until this morning.
 Mr. Hanlen, of Market street, this city, was in Martinsburg Thursday night, and stopped within 100 yards of the jail.
 His slumbers were not disturbed in the least, and he knew nothing of the affair until he was told of it yesterday morning.
 Conductor Fries and J.D.
 Moore, of the Cumberland Valley Railroad, it is said, witnessed the execution."

 "A Burglar Captured.

 Conductor Moore Does a Good Piece of Detective Work.